kylebdev/kyledev-portfolio/README.md

 # My Portfolio

 Welcome to my portfolio!
-Here, you'll find a showcase of my work, skills, and projects that reflect my passion for web development and graphic design.
+Here, you'll find a showcase of my work, skills, and projects that highlight my passion for web development and graphic design.

 ## About Me

 Hi!
 I'm Kyle R. Burdeos, a Software Engineer based in the Philippines with a background in Web Development.
-I specialize in Front-End Development, and my goal is to achieve new things related to Web Development and Design while continuously improving my skills to create high-quality products in my career.
+I specialize in Front-End Development, and my goal is to explore new opportunities in Web Development and Design while continuously improving my skills throughout my career.

 ## Skills